kovs705/iOSScripts/README.md

 # iOSScripts
-4 different scripts and executable apps to download brew, cocoapods+xcodegen and additionally contains fix script for KMP orject with Xcode 15
+4 different scripts and executable apps to download brew, cocoapods+xcodegen and additionally contains fix script for KMP project with Xcode 15

 ## Requirements
  - MacOS